 Reportedly, the Kiss rhythm guitarist was formerly engaged to actress Donna Dixon.

 Paul was born Stanley Bert Eisen on January 20, 1952, in Manhattan, New York, the USA to Jewish parents: William Eisen and Eva Eisen.

 Nicknamed Star Child, Stanley has an elder sister Julia.

 He graduated in 1970 from the High School of Music & Art in New York City & later changed his name to Paul Stanley, as he was inspired by music legends Paul McCartney and Paul Rodgers.

 Underwent Ear Surgery & Gave Doctor A Rolex

-Born with a defect ‘microtia’ in the right ear, Stanley, at the age of 30, underwent a reconstructive surgery & Dr. Frederic Rueckert operated him.
+Born with a defect ‘microtia’ in the right ear, Stanley, at the age of 30, underwent reconstructive surgery & Dr. Frederic Rueckert operated him.